lnpotter/NowTS/README.md

 Checks if a given date is a weekday.

+### `isSameDay(date1: Date, date2: Date): boolean`

+It compares two days and returns whether they are the same or not.

 ## Development

 To set up the development environment, clone the repository and install the dependencies: